rageworx/fl_imgtk/README.md

 * Subtracts two Fl_RGB_Image.
 * Make gradation image col1 to col2.

-## Planned to next
+## Planned to next features

-* Channel mix
+* RGB Channel mixing
-* White balance
+* White balancing

 ## OpenMP supports

-* fl_imgtk designed for using OpenMP 3.x or above,
+* fl_imgtk designed for OpenMP 3.x or latest,
-* Some lower version of OpenMP may not work with unsigned loop.
+* Some less version of OpenMP cause of build error, or lower performance as lik M$VC.
-* Apple Mac, X-Code may not supports OpenMP, recommend to use HPC-GCC to build library.
+* ~Apple Mac, X-Code may not supports OpenMP, recommend to use HPC-GCC to build library.~ Apple don't need optimizing OpenMP, it's so faster than OpenMP with HPC-GCC in Apple silicon M1.
+  Use Apple M1 !
-* To disable using OpenMP, remove -DUSING_OMP in makefile.
+* To disable using OpenMP, remove -DUSING_OMP and -fopenmp in your customized Makefile.

 ## Supported compiler:

-* gcc (with OpenMP), or MinGW-W64
+* gcc, MinGW-W64 ( with OpenMP )
-* llvm-gcc (Apple)
+* llvm-gcc (Apple) x86.64, arm64 ( automatically generates universal binary if your subsystm is arm64 )
-* (Maybe works on M$VC too, but no project file.)
+* M$VC with some limited OpenMP ( I don't have plan to use concurrency )

 ## External licenses:

-* FreeImage 3 (many codes belongs to this)
+* FreeImage 3 (many algorithms belongs to this)
 * FLTK License